Numbat: Reproduction

 Numbats breed in February and March (late austral summer), normally producing one litter a year.
-They are able to produce a second if the first is lost.
+They can produce a second if the first is lost.
 Gestation lasts 15 days, and results in the birth of four young.
 Unusual for marsupials, female numbats have no pouch, although the four teats are protected by a patch of crimped, golden hair and by the swelling of the surrounding abdomen and thighs during lactation.

 The young are 2 cm long at birth.
 They crawl immediately to the teats and remain attached until late July or early August, by which time they have grown to 7.5 cm.
-They are 3 cm long when they first develop fur, the patterning of the adult begins to appear once they reach 5.5 cm.
+They are 3 cm long when they first develop fur, and the patterning of the adult begins to appear once they reach 5.5 cm.
 The young are left in a nest or carried on the mother's back after weaning, becoming fully independent by November.
 Females are sexually mature by the following summer, but males do not reach maturity for another year.